millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

 The purpose of these register is to hold the binary representation of the instruction we are currently executing and make it available to the instruction decoder so it can handle it.

-This register has a fixed size of 8 bits, thats why the minimum size of the data bus needs to be 8.
+<b>This register has a fixed size of 8 bits, thats why the minimum size of the data bus needs to be 8.</b>

 ### Processor status register